 Newcleus currently services over 750 financial institutions, representing over 45,000 individual policies with $12 billion in cash value assets under administration.

-When you explore all available tools to ensure your bank is getting the most efficient plan design, your bank will be in an excellent position to accomplish its investment retention and talent acquisition goals.
+When you explore all available tools to ensure your organization is getting the most efficient plan design, your organization will be in an excellent position to accomplish its investment retention and talent acquisition goals.